 - Building a Knowledge Base: Ecosystem restoration is a multidisciplinary field that draws from various scientific, ecological, and social disciplines.
 An ecosystem restoration curriculum will provide students with a comprehensive knowledge base, covering subjects such as ecology, biodiversity conservation, climate science, sustainable land management, and policy frameworks.
 This interdisciplinary approach is vital as it enables students to grasp the interconnectedness of environmental challenges and solutions, preparing them to address real-world complexities.

 - Nurturing Innovation and Problem-Solving Skills: As the environmental crisis continues to evolve, new challenges and complexities arise.
 By exposing students to ecosystem restoration in their formative years, the curriculum can nurture innovation and critical problem-solving skills.
-Students will learn to analyze and address complex environmental issues creatively, preparing them to devise effective and adaptive solutions as they enter the workforce and contribute to societal efforts for restoration.
+Students will learn to analyse complex environmental issues creatively, preparing them to devise effective and adaptive solutions as they enter the workforce and contribute to societal efforts for restoration.

 - Empowering Local and Global Impact: Ecosystem restoration efforts are most successful when they are context-specific and driven by local communities.
 By integrating ecosystem restoration into curricula, especially at the university level, students will have the opportunity to engage in hands-on fieldwork, collaborating with local communities and stakeholders.
 This empowers them to make a tangible difference in their immediate surroundings while also understanding the global implications of their actions.

 - Meeting Future Workforce Demands: As awareness of environmental issues grows, so does the demand for professionals with expertise in ecosystem restoration.
 Developing a curriculum focused on restoration aligns with workforce demands, preparing a new generation of environmentally conscious individuals with specialized skills to lead restoration projects, research, and policy-making in various sectors.